-ANIMA – Association for the Protection of Wildlife is an association founded in 2005, by people with many years of experience in the care of wild animals in Greece, as well as by veterinarians, biologists, foresters and friends of nature and wildlife.
+ANIMA – Hellenic Wildlife Care Association is an association founded in 2005, by people with many years of experience in the care of wild animals in Greece, as well as by veterinarians, biologists, foresters and friends of nature and wildlife.
 It works with expert scientists who form the Scientific Committee of the organisation.

 The main activity of ANIMA is the care and rehabilitation of wild animals in their natural environment.
 Given that in Greece there is no governmental body dealing with this subject, ANIMA, along with the other organizations involved in the care of wild animals, meets a basic need for the protection and conservation of wildlife in the country.